-The Google Pixel 3 and Pixel 3 XL were announced in October 2018, and are Google’s third-gen Pixel flagships.
+The Google Pixel 3 and Pixel 3 XL were announced in October 2018, and are Google's third-gen Pixel flagships.
 These two phones, much like the Pixel 2 and Pixel 2 XL, do not look identical.
 They do have identical back sides, reminiscent of the Pixel 2 series back, but the front sides are different.
-The Pixel 3 does not include a display notch or a hole, while it does have noticeable bezels above and below the display, while the Pixel 3 XL has a similar bezel below the display, while Google opted to include a rather tall / large notch at the top of the display.
+The Pixel 3 does not include a display notch or a hole, but it has noticeable bezels above and below the display.
+The Pixel 3 XL has a similar bezel below the display, but not at the top.
+Instead, Google opted to include a rather tall / large notch at the top of the display.

 Both of these phones include front-facing stereo speakers, though the Pixel 3's output is more powerful, due to the more powerful speaker above the display.
 The Pixel 3 is smaller than the Pixel 3 XL, quite a bit, actually.
 The Pixel 3 includes a 5.5-inch fullHD+ P-OLED panel, while the Pixel 3 XL rocks a 6.3-inch QHD+ P-OLED display.
 Both phones are fueled by the Snapdragon 845 64-bit octa-core processor by Qualcomm.